microsoft/winapp-windows-ai/README.md

 2. **EnsureReadyAsync cancelled or failed**: Ensure appxmanifest has the `systemAIModels` capability has been added (see [Add Debug Identity + Capabilities to App](#5-add-debug-identity--capabilities-to-app))
 3. **Class Not Registered**:

-   1. Make sure `@microsoft/winsdk` package was setup correctly.
+   1. Make sure `@microsoft/winappcli` package was setup correctly.
-   2. Ensure `winsdk.yaml` file in app exactly matches the `winsdk.yaml` file in `electron-windows-ai-addon`.
+   2. Ensure `winapp.yaml` file in app exactly matches the `winapp.yaml` file in `electron-windows-ai-addon`.
-   3. Ensure `yarn winsdk restore` then `yarn winsdk node add-electron-debug-identity` have been called.
+   3. Ensure `yarn winapp restore` then `yarn winapp node add-electron-debug-identity` have been called.
    4. If the issue is still persisting:
-      1. Delete `node_modules` and `.winsdk`
+      1. Delete `node_modules` and `.winapp`
       2. Run `yarn cache clean`
       3. Run `yarn install`
-      4. Run `yarn winsdk restore`
+      4. Run `yarn winapp restore`
-      5. Run `yarn winsdk node add-electron-debug-identity`
+      5. Run `yarn winapp node add-electron-debug-identity`

-4. **App renders blank**: Make sure to disable sandboxing when running your Electron app on Windows, then re-run `yarn winsdk node add-electron-debug-identity` (see [Add Debug Identity + Capabilities to App](#5-add-debug-identity--capabilities-to-app))
+4. **App renders blank**: Make sure to disable sandboxing when running your Electron app on Windows, then re-run `yarn winapp node add-electron-debug-identity` (see [Add Debug Identity + Capabilities to App](#5-add-debug-identity--capabilities-to-app))
 5. **"Can't find module: electron-windows-ai-addon" errors**: Make sure sandboxing has been disabled in `webPreferences` (see [Use electron-windows-ai-addon](#6-use-electron-windows-ai-addon))
 6. **"generateText" function doesn't exist" errors**: Make sure `preload.js` file has been created.
 Add `preload.js` to `webPreferences` with the correct absolute path (see [Use electron-windows-ai-addon](#6-use-electron-windows-ai-addon))
 7. **Image file not found**: You must use absolute file paths with proper Windows path separators